omunozsanchezdeloitte/Capstone---LPod-3/README.md

-    Overview
-    Business Understanding
-        Include stakeholder and key business questions
-    Data Understanding and Analysis
-        Source of data
-        Description of data
-        Three visualizations (the same visualizations presented in the slides and notebook) Statistical Communication
-        Results of statistical inference
-        Interpretation of these results in the context of the problem Conclusion
-        Summary of conclusions including three relevant findings

 # Welcome to our project README.

 The main files in this Repo are "ProjectNotebook.ipynb", "Presentation.pdf", and the data sets contained in "zippedData"